20 Apr Mild Traumatic Brain Injury and Chronic Pain Result in $175,000 Non-Pecuniary Award

 As noted in Stapley, the assessment of non-pecuniary damages depends on the particular circumstances of the plaintiff in each case.
 Having considered Mr. Sundin’s age, the nature of his injuries, the severity of his symptoms and the fact they have been ongoing for four years with little improvement, the ongoing treatments, the psychological, cognitive and memory problems, and the guarded prognosis for full recovery, as well as the authorities, I am of the view that the appropriate award for non-pecuniary damages is $175,000.

 If you or someone you know has been injured in a motor vehicle accident, you may be entitled to a personal injury award.
 Please feel free to contact us for a complimentary consultation.
-Sitka Law Group is conveniently located on Shelbourne Street near the intersection of the borders of Victoria, Oak Bay and Saanich.
+Victoria Lawyers, Sitka Law Group is conveniently located on Shelbourne Street near the intersection of the borders of Victoria, Oak Bay and Saanich.